kemigoodluck2022-create/Auto-Sales-Analysis/README.md

 2. How do sales and profit vary across different countries?
 3. How does order status affect overall performance?

-   🌍 Interactive Analysis (Country & Status Filters)
+  ### Interactive Dashboard Analysis :-Country & Status Filters

 (![Portfolio Screenshot](./Portfolio1.png)

 This section of the dashboard allows users to filter data by Country and Order Status.
-🔍 Insight:
+When any value in the dropdown is clicked, it filters out sales and profit vlaues according to selected status or country.
-•	Sales and profit change significantly depending on the selected country.
+This dashboard provides insight on:
-•	Some countries consistently generate higher revenue, indicating strong market demand.
+-	Sales and profit change significantly depending on the selected country.
-•	Order status (e.g., shipped, cancelled) directly impacts profit — cancelled or unresolved orders reduce overall profitability.
+- Some countries consistently generate higher revenue, indicating strong market demand.
-💡 What this means:
+- Order status (e.g., shipped, cancelled) directly impacts profit — cancelled or unresolved orders reduce overall profitability.
-Businesses can identify:
+  This simply means that we can identify:
-•	High-performing regions to focus on
+ 1 High-performing regions to focus on.
-•	Problematic order statuses that may require operational improvement
+ 2 Problematic order statuses that may require operational improvement.